Klaus Schultz: Memberships

 Schultz was a member of the German Academy of the Performing Arts and the Free Academy of the Arts Rhine-Neckar.
-In 2004 he joined the European Academy of Sciences and Arts.
+In 2004, he joined the European Academy of Sciences and Arts.
 He served on various boards, including the Jürgen Ponto Foundation (2001–2012) and the Eugen-Biser-Stiftung Munich.
-From 2008 he was a board member of the Foundation for Cultural Promotion, and from 2011 of the Eugen Jochum Foundation.
-In October 2012 he was elected chairman of the Friends of the Chair for Jewish History and Culture at the University of Munich.
+From 2008, he was a board member of the Foundation for Cultural Promotion, and from 2011 of the Eugen Jochum Foundation.
+In October 2012, he was elected chairman of the Friends of the Chair for Jewish History and Culture at LMU Munich.

 From 2010 to 2013, at the invitation of editor Rachel Salamander, Schultz contributed occasionally to Literarische Welt, the literary supplement of the newspaper Die Welt.

 Klaus Schultz's grave (right), next to that of his parents-in-law Jürgen Ponto and Ignes, at the Heerstraße Cemetery in Berlin-Westend.

-In 2011 he curated Augen auf: Musik at the Munich Gasteig’s 25th anniversary, a series combining film portraits, live music, and discussions.
+In 2011, he curated Augen auf: Musik at the Munich Gasteig’s 25th anniversary, a series combining film portraits, live music, and discussions.